pete-machine/torchbricks/README.md

 ## Concept 2: Bricks can be dead or alive
 The second concept is to specify when bricks are alive - meaning we specify at which stages (train, test, validation, inference and export) a brick is executed.

 For other stage the brick will play dead - do nothing / return empty dictionary.

-Meaning that for different `stages` of the model, we will have the option of creating a unique DAG for each model stage.
+Meaning that for different `stages`, we will have the option of creating a unique DAG for each model stage.

 In above example this is not particular interesting - because preprocessor, backbone model and head would typically be alive in all stages.